Hackuarium/ion-mobility/CAD/V2/README.md

 ## CAD designed device

-Below is a picture of the CAD simulated IMS device.
+Below are pictures of the CAD simulated IMS device.

 <p align="center">